zuffdaddy/war-in-takistan/tpwcas/readme.txt

 * 2.07beta 20120710
 	- Added floating text based debugging.
 	- bDetect start hint now correctly not displayed if TPWCAS hint is not displayed.
-	- Courage is only decreased if theere are nearby friendly casualties.
+	- Courage is only decreased if there are nearby friendly casualties.
 	- bDetect 0.67.

 ===